+In RCT's, baseline outcomes tend to be strong predictors of the follow-up outcome.
+One may therefore be concerned that, because the OGA first selects the most predictive covariates, which in this application are also much more expensive than the remaining low-cost covariates, the algorithm never examines what would happen to the estimator's MSE if it first selected the most predictive low-cost covariates instead.
 In principle, such selection could lead to a lower MSE than any selection that includes the very expensive baseline outcomes.
-As a sensitivity check we therefore perform the covariate selection procedures on the pool of covariates that excludes the three baseline outcomes.
+As a sensitivity check, we therefore perform the covariate selection procedures on the pool of covariates that excludes the three baseline outcomes.
 Panel (c) shows the corresponding results.
 In this case, all methods indeed select more covariates and smaller sample sizes than in panel (b), and achieve a slightly smaller MSE.
 The budget reductions relative to the experiment as measured by EQB are also almost identical to those in panel (b).
-Therefore, both selections of either no covariates and large sample size (panel (b)) and many low-cost covariates with somewhat smaller sample size (panel (c)) yield very similar and significant improvements in precision or significant reductions in the experimental budget, respectively.22
+Therefore, selecting no covariates and large sample size (panel (b)) or many low-cost covariates with somewhat smaller sample size (panel (c)) yield very similar and significant improvements in precision or significant reductions in the experimental budget, respectively.22

-One may want to ensure balance of the control and treatment group, especially in terms of strong predictors such as baseline outcomes.
+One may want to ensure balance of the control and the treatment group, especially in terms of strong predictors such as baseline outcomes.
 Checking balance requires collection of the relevant covariates.
-Therefore, we also perform the three covariate selection procedures when we force each of them to include the baseline math outcome as a covariate.
-In the OGA, we can force the selection of a covariate by performing group OGA as described in Appendix S2, where each group contains a low-cost covariate together with the baseline math outcome.
-For the LASSO procedures, we simply perform the LASSO algorithms after partialing out the baseline math outcome from the follow-up outcome.
+Therefore, we also perform the three covariate selection procedures when we force each of them to include the baseline maths outcome as a covariate.
+In the OGA, we can force the selection of a covariate by performing group OGA as described in Appendix A, where each group contains a low-cost covariate together with the baseline maths outcome.
+For the LASSO procedures, we simply perform the LASSO algorithms after partialling out the baseline maths outcome from the follow-up outcome.
 The corresponding results are reported in panel (d).
 Since baseline outcomes are very expensive covariates, the selected sample sizes relative to those in panels (b) and (c) are much smaller.
-OGA selects a sample size of 1,314 which is almost twice as large as the experimental sample size, but about 4-5 times smaller than the OGA selections in panels (b) and (c).
-In contrast to OGA, the two LASSO procedures do not select any other covariates beyond the baseline math outcome.
+OGA selects a sample size of 1,314, which is almost twice as large as the experimental sample size, but about 4-5 times smaller than the OGA selections in panels (b) and (c).
+In contrast to OGA, the two LASSO procedures do not select any other covariates beyond the baseline maths outcome.
 As a result of forcing the selection of the baseline outcome, all three methods achieve an improvement in precision, or reduction of budgets respectively, of around 20% relative to the experiment.
-These are still substantial gains, but the requirement of checking balance on the expensive baseline outcome comes at the cost of smaller improvements in precision due to our procedure.
+These are still substantial gains, but the requirement of checking balance on the expensive baseline outcome comes at the cost of smaller improvements in precision owing to our procedure.